-Add onion and garlic and cook until softened and excess liquid has cooked off, about 6–8 minutes.
+Add onion and garlic, and cook until softened and excess liquid has cooked off, about 6–8 minutes.
 Add soaked posole and stir to combine.
 Add 2 quarts of chicken broth and bring to a boil.
 Reduce heat to a simmer and cook for 90 minutes, stirring occasionally.
 Check the liquid and when getting low, add another quart of stock.
 I tend to add the third quart around 90 minutes and the 4th quart around 3 hours.
-Altogether, this will simmer a total of 3, 4 or 5, maybe even 6, hours.
+Altogether, this will simmer a total of 3, 4 or maybe even 5 hours.
 It will depend in part on the age and dryness of the dried product.
 To be safe, give yourself enough time for a 5-hour simmer.

 The pork will fall apart and shred, and you will know the posole is done when the posole kernels have popped.
 The kernels will puff and pop, and look a bit like a flower (if you squint and have been hitting the cerveza during the last five hours).
 They burst open joyfully as if they want to become popcorn!
 Taste them periodically for doneness.
 Before they “blossom”, they will be quite starchy, fiber-full, and too chewy.
 Once sufficiently stewed, they will remain a bit chewy and toothy, but not woody.

 When the kernels are starting to pop and getting close to the desired texture, toss the tomatillos, jalapenos, cilantro and lime juice into a food processor and puree.
 Add to stockpot and simmer for the final 30 minutes until the posole is tender.
-30 minutes is plenty of time to simmer for this last step, but you can also add this as you take the stew off the heat, especially if you are serving later.
-The hot stew will cook sufficient “heat” out of these spicy and tart ingredients.
-Since you are serving this with a wide array of toppings, guests can further dose to their own preferred level of acid and heat.
+30 minutes is plenty of time to simmer for this last step, but see note below.

 Serve with bowls of the toppings, a crunchy salad and some cornbread!

+Freezing?
 This stew is a fantastic freezer staple, but make sure to cool completely before transferring to freezer containers.
-I called for a 5th quart of stock so that you can cover the stew with liquid.
+I called for a 5th quart of stock so that you can top off the stew with liquid.
 Since there are a lot of chunky pieces, you want to make sure that they are all submerged in liquid before freezing.

 It’s #NationalSoupMonth – so shout it out!